zX3no/Omnia/README.md

 Java is hard to install, hard to write, hard to compile, documentation is awful.

-This language is not relavent to modern programming.
+This language is not relevant to modern programming.

 ### Kotlin